silverstripe/silverstripe-lessons-v4/README.md

       extensions:
         - SilverStripe\Lessons\SiteConfigExtension
 ```
-Because we changed the config, we have to flush the cache.
-Build the database using `dev/build?flush`.
+Because we changed the config, and added some database fields, we have to flush the cache and build the database using `dev/build?flush`.
 You should see some new fields.

 Now access the Settings tab in the CMS and populate the fields with some values.